 There’s a host of data that comes from a live video stream, and its important to track the best metrics.
 Not just viewer numbers, for example, but viewer watch time: how long did the average viewer stay engaged?
 This metric, along with quality of service metrics, CTA responses and AMA data can help organizations make the most of each and every live stream.

-On the execution side, IBM Cloud Video offers a wealth of live video analytics, both during and after a broadcast.
+On the execution side, IBM Watson Media offers a wealth of live video analytics, both during and after a broadcast.
 Metrics available during a live stream include a look at who is watching now, what device and geographic data.
 In addition, though, QoS (Quality of Service) tracking is also available.
 Found through a Live Monitoring Console, content owners can check the stream in real time, various bitrates and also see how many of their viewers might be experiencing buffering as well.

 Post broadcast, content owners can track watch time and check the all important gauge of viewership at specific moments during the live stream.
 This can gauge if certain moments might have not caught their interest and viewer churn increased during these times in the broadcast.
 Content owners looking to generate leads for their marketing activities, though, can also track usage on a more personal level.
 In fact, they can get data on a per viewer basis through individual viewership data.
 This can be used to qualify leads, telling you if a specific prospect watched all of a video or what content they watched afterwards, and also identify prospects that sales should reach out to through content that is seen as solution specific like a product demonstration.